HomePittsburgh: A Geek HistoryPittsburgh and World War II: We Can Do It!

 Marshall rose to Chief of Staff on September 1, 1939, the same day that Adolph Hitler invaded Poland.
 The U.S. Army only had 200,000 soldiers at the time, but under Marshall that number rose to 3 million by 1942 and 8 million in 1945 – the largest military expansion in the history of the United States.

 It wasn’t just men who contributed to the war effort, but women as well.
-Recruits into the armed forces after the Japanese bombing of Pearl Harbor led to workforce reductions in the plants and steel mills of not only Pittsburgh but throughout the United States, and it was left to women to fill these production voids.
+Recruits into the armed forces after the Japanese bombing of Pearl Harbor led to workforce reductions in the plants and steel mills of not only Pittsburgh but throughout the United States, and it was left to women to fill the production voids.
 The Heinz History Center estimated that more than 30,000 women were working at U.S. Steel by September 1943.

 To both commemorate and inspire this new workforce, artist J. Howard Miller created a poster of a female Westinghouse Electric employee rolling up her sleeves under the caption “We Can Do It!”
 Miller was inspired by the photograph of a Michigan factory worker, and famed illustrator Norman Rockwell likewise crafted a cover for the Saturday Evening Post that featured a female worker taking a lunch break.